Ki11erRabbit/Mate-Elementary-OS-Dot-Files/README.md

 ### Programs Used
 + Panther Launcher set to 5x3 (rowsXcolumns) using Dconf Editor
-+ Vala panel used for Global Application Menu
++ Vala Panel Appmenu Mate used for Global Application Menu
 + Plank Dock set to the Pantheon theme
 + Mate Top Bar set to 24px.